 Since it was helpful for them, we decided to make a blog post out of our top ten.
 So here you go the top 10 facts to help you overcome your LASIK fears.

 - The first laser vision correction procedure was performed in the U.S. more than 30 years ago.
-LASIK is not a new procedure and is considered one of the most safe and effective elective medical procedures in the world.
+LASIK is not a new procedure and is considered one of the safest and effective elective medical procedures in the world.

 - It is not realistic to think that you can go black blind from LASIK.
 It is possible to have a complication, however.
 So proper follow-up care from our LASIK specialists is important, but going black blind is not a reasonable concern.